Serving the Community

 Given the persistence of continued high unemployment rates, reduced government benefits and rising food costs, many individuals are unable to pay all of their bills, and have to choose between shelter, food, or utilities.

 Potter’s House Community Kitchen helps these individuals make ends meet by providing a free, well-balanced, and nutritious meal.
-Alamance Presbyterian Church provides to those individuals staying in Weaver House Night Shelter every 3rd Saturday on odd months.
+Alamance Presbyterian Church provides a hot supper to those individuals staying in Weaver House Night Shelter on the third Saturday of each odd month (January, March, May, July, September, November).
 For more information, please contact the church office (336) 697-0488, Lynn@alamancechurch.org